Kxvin1/ct_log_parser_challenge/README.md

 ### Planned Changes/Additions

-- Refactor the read_file function to use regex - makes it so the file content order don't matter
+- Refactor the read_file function to use regex - makes it so the file content order don't matter.
+  - This will also make adding/removing different columns to the csv easier in a situation where the format of the log file is completely different than expected